AW9920/osMDV/CAD-MTM/readme.md

-# CAD of Open-Source Desktop Teleoperated Surgical Training System
+# CAD of the patient side manipulator

 This folder provides mechanical assembly and CAD drawings.